kiripaul/OpenWRT_for_RaspberryPi5/README.md

 3. **Try different SD card** - some cards are incompatible
 4. **Check SD card is fully inserted**
 5. **Connect HDMI monitor** to view boot messages
+6. **Connect 5v power supply to RaspberryPi** - this forces it to boot.
+It also told me that I needed to reassemble my stack to make the pogo-pins have a tighter contact with my Pi.

 ### Network Not Working